 Media strategy, content creation, social media, relationships with U.S. media, Korean economics and politics

 Media, Automotive, International

 The Washington Post, Hyundai Motor Co.

 Frank Ahrens joined BGR Public Relations in January 2014.
 He uses his many years of experience in Washington and overseas to guide clients through the challenges they face online and in dealing with major media outlets.
 He helps BGR’s domestic and international clients avoid the pitfalls of cross-cultural communications and business customs.
-Frank has designed attention-getting digital media products for BGR clients and arranged interviews with top-tier media, including Fox News, The Washington Post and major wire services.
+Frank has created attention-getting digital media products for BGR clients, run digital campaigns and arranged interviews with top-tier media, including Fox News, The Washington Post and major wire services.
 Op-eds by clients have appeared in the New York Times, the Washington Post and the Wall Street Journal.